 Most teams only specify preferences.
 They discover they needed invariants when something irreversible happens.

-The most consequential decision in a behavioral spec is the classification of each rule: invariant or preference.
+The most consequential decision in a behavioral spec is classifying each rule: invariant or preference.

-Invariants cover failure modes where model reasoning toward the wrong edge case produces damage that cannot be undone.
+Invariants cover failure modes where model reasoning toward the wrong edge case produces damage that can't be undone.
 They must hold regardless of input sophistication.
 Their enforcement mechanism lives outside the model's context — in a policy engine, an IAM rule, an output filter, a tool allowlist.
-The agent cannot argue its way around an invariant because the invariant does not run inside the agent's reasoning context.
+The agent can't argue its way around an invariant because the invariant doesn't run inside the agent's reasoning context.

 Preferences cover behavioral tradeoffs where getting it wrong is recoverable.
 The agent prefers to resolve rather than escalate.
 It prefers concise responses over exhaustive ones.
 Preferences live in the prompt and get measured through evals.
 When a preference consistently fails in production, the response is either a prompt revision or a promotion of that preference to an invariant — if the failure mode turns out to be irreversible.